 The projects described above are multi-phase projects at various stages of development.
 While none of these projects are completed in their entirety, certain developments within these multi-phase projects have been completed.
-As of December 31, 2011, our completed developments included Shanghai Xintiandi, Lakeville, Corporate Avenue, Lakeville Regency, Casa Lakeville and Xintiandi Style, which form a part of the Shanghai Taipingqiao project, Phase 1, Phase 2, Phase 3 and Phase 4 of the Shanghai Rui Hong Xin Cheng project, KIC Village R1 and R2, KIC Plaza Phase 1 and Phase 2, and KIC C2 of the Shanghai KIC project, Phase 1 and a portion of Phase 2 of The Riviera and the commercial part (Chongqing Tiandi) of Chongqing Tiandi project, Phase 1, Phase 2 and Phase 3 of The Riverview, Lot A5 and the commercial part (Wuhan Tiandi) of Wuhan Tiandi project, The Regency Phase 1 of the Foshan Lingnan Tiandi project and a portion of Phase 1 of the Dalian Tiandi project.
+As at 30 June 2012, our completed developments included Shanghai Xintiandi, Lakeville, Corporate Avenue, Lakeville Regency, Casa Lakeville, Xintiandi Style and Shui On Plaza, which form a part of the Shanghai Taipingqiao project; Phase 1, Phase 2, Phase 3 and Phase 4 of the Shanghai Rui Hong Xin Cheng project; KIC Village R1 and R2, KIC Plaza Phase 1 and Phase 2, and KIC C2 of the Shanghai KIC project; Phase 1, Phase 2 and a portion of Phase 3 of The Riviera and the commercial part (Chongqing Tiandi) of Chongqing Tiandi project; Phase 1, Phase 2 and Phase 3 of The Riverview, Lot A5 and the retail and entertainment area, Wuhan Tiandi, of the Wuhan Tiandi project; The Regency Phase 1, The Legendary Phase 1, Lot D and the retail and entertainment area, a portion of Foshan Lingnan Tiandi of the Foshan Lingnan Tiandi project and a portion of Phase 1 of the Dalian Tiandi project.

 We are one of the few leading property developers with experience in managing large-scale, complex, long-term projects in China.
 We generally hold a portfolio of quality properties we have developed as strategic, long-term investments.
-To date, such portfolios comprise office, retail, entertainment and cultural properties.
-We have also developed and currently operate 88 Xintiandi, a boutique hotel.
+To date, such portfolios comprise office, retail, hotel, entertainment and cultural properties.